WLIF

-WLIF (101.9 FM, "Today's 101.9") is a commercial radio station licensed to serve Baltimore, Maryland.
-The station is owned by Audacy, Inc. through licensee Audacy License, LLC and broadcasts an adult contemporary format.
+WLIF (101.9 MHz, "Today's 101.9") is a commercial FM radio station licensed to serve Baltimore, Maryland.
+The station is owned by Audacy, Inc. through licensee Audacy License, LLC and broadcasts an adult contemporary radio format.
 Its studios are located on Clarkview Road in the Mount Washington neighborhood of Baltimore, while its broadcast tower is located near Loch Raven Reservoir near Towson. at.

 History

 The station began broadcasting February 6, 1960, as WAQE-FM, simulcasting WAQE (1570 AM).
 In 1967, the station's call sign was changed to WTOW-FM, and the station simulcast the programming of their then-AM sister station, who changed call letters to WTOW.

 In 1970, the station's call sign was changed to WLIF.
 The station went silent February 18, 1970, and returned to the air on December 24, 1970, after Sudbrink Broadcasting bought the station.
-Cox Broadcasting would eventually take control of the station sometime in the 70s before selling the station on an unknown date.
+Cox Broadcasting would eventually take control of the station in 1977 before selling the station in 1983 to Alan Beck, ex-general manager of the station.
 In the 1970s and into 1980s, WLIF aired a beautiful music format.
 The station featured SRP programming (Schulke Radio Productions, created by Jim Schulke).
 WLIF was one of the highest-rated stations in Baltimore during its beautiful music years.

 The station played mostly instrumental renditions of popular songs.
 Featured artists included Percy Faith, John Fox, Chet Atkins, Richard Clayderman, Frank Mills, Henry Mancini, Ray Anthony, Floyd Cramer, and many others.
 The station played four vocal selections per hour and they were only smooth vocal stylings of artists like Frank Sinatra, Ray Charles, Nat King Cole, Neil Diamond, Tony Bennett, Patti Page, Dionne Warwick, Barbra Streisand, and others.
 Its slogan was "The Beautiful Place In Your Life" branded as FM-102.
 In the 1980s, WLIF began playing more soft rock hits, such as those by Linda Ronstadt, The Beatles, The Temptations, Elton John, along with the previously played artists.
 During morning and afternoon drives, the station was about half instrumental and half vocal, while other times the station continued to play one vocal every quarter-hour.
 In the late 1980s, the station shifted to roughly half vocalists and half instrumentals.